Showbread: The table

 The majority of contributors to the Mishnah state that the table was of the same dimensions as the loaves – 10 Etzba long, and 5 Etzba wide, but Rabbi Akiva contributed a dissenting view, according to which there was a gap between the piles of showbread, with the table being 12 Etzba long, and 6 Etzba wide; Abba Saul argued that the cups of incense were placed within the gap.
 These dimensions clearly are too small for the loaves to rest on the table lengthways, and clearly some support would have been needed for them to be piled high upon the table in two distinct piles, which is difficult to reconcile with the apparent biblical implication that the loaves were free standing on the table.

 The Mishnah states that there were 28 ventilation tubes, 14 for each pile, each of which was open at one end only.
 The Gemara extrapolates from this the conclusion that the fork-like supports were set into the floor, two at each end of the table, and the tubes went between the fork-like supports above the table.
 The Gemara essentially has the view that the supports and tubes formed a complex receptacle for the loaves, similar to a grate, with the lowest loaf in each pile resting directly on the table, but with the next loaf resting on the two lowest of the tubes, and so forth up the pile.
-Presumably a device as complex as this would have been mentioned at least briefly in the Bible had it been a biblical requirement, but it isn't.
+Presumably a device as complex as this would have been mentioned at least briefly in the Bible had it been a biblical requirement, but it is not.
 The table is depicted on the Arch of Titus during the emperors Titus and Vespasian's triumphal procession in 71 CE, which celebrated their defeat of Judea.

 As well as the golden cups for the incense, Exodus 29 and the Mishnah enumerate several other dishes (singular קְעָרָה qəʿārā) and hand-like bowls (kappoṯ, singular קְף kaf), including mənaqqiyyoṯ (singular מְנַקִּיָּה mənaqqiyyā, probably for dipping) and qəśwoṯ (singular קשׂוה qaśwā); the qəśwoṯ are identified by the Mishnah as being for the wine libations, but the Targums argue that they were to cover the showbread.
 The Mishnah also suggests that the Table could be dismantled into small portions, so that if any part of it ever became ritually impure, it could be regain its ritual purity by washing the parts in a Mikvah.

 The Mishnah also speaks of a tradition in which the table with the showbread would be elevated before the pilgrims in the Temple courtyard and the priests would say "See your affection before the Omnipresent." (חיבתכם לפני המקום).